Becoming a bank

 􀇺

-Following my departure the company successfully raised a series A funding and obtained their banking licence.
+A few months after my departure the company successfully raised a series A funding and obtained their banking licence.